TiagoCortinhal/SalsaNext/README.md

+### Disclamer

+We based our code on [RangeNet](https://github.com/PRBonn/lidar-bonnetal), please go show some support!

  ### References
 [1] E. E. Aksoy, S. Baci, and S. Cavdar, “Salsanet: Fast road and vehicle segmentation in lidar point clouds for autonomous driving,” in IEEE Intelligent Vehicles Symposium (IV2020), 2020.